 Resource Templates

-Use URI templates to create dynamic resources with parameters:
+Use {param} placeholders in the URI to create dynamic resources:

 @server.resource(